 What if I can’t afford to get a child car seat?

-If your baby is born at or receives care at Swedish, parents can buy a car seat at a reduced price based on income and family size through the Swedish SafeRide program.
+If your baby is born at or receives care at Swedish, parents can buy a car seat for the flat rate of $50 through the Swedish SafeRide program.

 What’s the state law on using child car seats?